chriskinch/development-tasks/react-with-rest-data/README.md

 ## Acceptance criteria

-- Photos should be limited to 300 items.
+- Photos should be limited to 300 items total.
 - The album list should display:
   - A heading as `Album [albumId]`
   - A thumbnail of the first photo within the album